BYUHPC/oodproxy-client/windows/source/inno_setup/README.md

-To build the Windows installer:
+To build the Windows ood_proxy_byu installer:

 Build the C# project.
 The C# project should build in a folder such as <project folder>/bin/Release/net8.0-windows/win-x64/publish/.
 See C# README for more iformation on building the C# project.